chiefbiiko/t3rn/circuit/src/contract-registry/README.md

 ### Genesis Configuration

-This template pallet does not have any genesis configuration.
+The `contract-registry` pallet does not have any genesis configuration.

 ## Reference Docs